History of Croí Health

 1997

 The federal Balanced Budget Act cuts funding.
-Many agencies close or merge.
-Eight VNAs serving 23 South Shore towns merge into the Affiliated Community Visiting Nurse Association.
-The Norwell VNA decides not to merge with the others.
-Instead Norwell partners with a physicians group, takes out a loan and expands with a new office in Scituate Harbor.
+Many agencies close and eight VNAs serving 23 South Shore towns merge into the Affiliated Community Visiting Nurse Association.

 1998